builtbydans/100DaysOfCode/README.md

 **Day 3** - Today was a pure focus on Flex Box and the different attributes that form part of it.
 I
             looked at more complex use cases for align-items and justify-content, including looking at how to better layout the page taking the x and y axis into account.
 There was also an introduction to small CSS interactivity inlcuding the hover psuedo code and creating text-shadows and background gradients.
 The capstone project for the day was to build a birthday website with an image of a gift - when the user would hover over the gif they would be presented with a GIF.

+**Day 4** - The course introduced us to JavaScript.
+The main focus was learning how variables work
+            and how we can use DOM manipulation to change the state of the website.
+We were also introduced to basic datatypes such as string and number.
+By using the Console and console.log() function, I was able to debug my code and analyse what values were being returned.
+With this new knowledge, I created the capstone project of the day which was to create a person counter that had an increment button and a save button.
+One function incremented the counter element on the page and the save() function would save the state in another element that tracked the count.